Setting Up a Python Development Environment with and without Docker

 If you’re expecting me to say “but with Docker, it’s so easy, all you have to do is run 1 command and you’re done”, then you’re mistaken!

 Installing external services are a breeze too.
 You won’t be installing them directly on your main OS.
 They will run locally on your computer, but they will be ran through Docker.
 For example, getting Postgres or Redis up and running requires running 1 command and no advanced configuration.
+Each project can have its own isolated version of each too.

 Lastly, you won’t need a tool like Honcho and you don’t need to worry about external services running when you’re not developing your app because Docker has its own tool to spin up and shut down all of your app’s services in a few seconds with 1 command.

-You can even run multiple versions of Postgres and Redis without conflict.
 All of this sounds great, but it does come at the cost of a tiny bit of complexity.

 You’ll first need to install Docker.
 That’s the easy part and it only takes about ~7 minutes.